matt2ology/csc177-data-analytics-and-mining/quiz03_svm_kmeans_nn.md

 - [ ] True
 - [ ] False

-## Question 3: Hierarchical clustering uses minimum distance between points in two clusters if the clusters are small and maximum distance between points in two clusters if the clusters are large.
+## Question 3: Hierarchical clustering uses minimum distance between points in two clusters if the clusters are small and maximum distance between points in two clusters if the clusters are large

 - [ ] True
 - [ ] False